Tabasco sauce: Uses

-McIlhenny Company produces or has produced Tabasco brand products that contain pepper seasoning, including chocolate, popcorn, nuts, olives, mayonnaise, mustard, steak sauce, Worcestershire sauce, soy sauce, teriyaki sauce, Sriracha sauce, marinating sauce, barbecue sauce, chili sauce, pepper jelly, and Bloody Mary mix.
+McIlhenny Company produces or has produced Tabasco brand products that contain pepper seasoning, including chocolate, popcorn, nuts, olives, mayonnaise, mustard, steak sauce, Worcestershire sauce, soy sauce, teriyaki sauce, Sriracha sauce, marinating sauce, barbecue sauce, chili sauce, vodka, pepper jelly, and Bloody Mary mix.
 McIlhenny Company also permits other brands to use and advertise Tabasco sauce as an ingredient in their products (a common marketing practice called "co-branding"), including Spam, Hormel chili, Slim Jim beef sticks, Heinz ketchup, A1 steak sauce, Plochman's mustard, Lawry's salt, Zapp's potato chips, Heluva Good dip, and Vlasic Pickles.
-Cheez-It crackers for a long time used McIlhenny's Tabasco Green Pepper Sauce until 2018, when Kellogg's replaced it with their own hot sauce.
+"Hot & Spicy" flavored Cheez-It crackers for a long time used McIlhenny's Tabasco Green Pepper Sauce until 2018, when Kellogg's replaced it with their own hot sauce.
 The original red Tabasco sauce has a shelf life of three years when stored in a cool and dry place; other Tabasco flavors have shorter shelf lives.
 Tabasco appeared on the menu of NASA's Space Shuttle program and went into orbit on the shuttles.
 It was on Skylab and on the International Space Station and is popular with astronauts as a means of countering the blandness of food in space.